selsamman/proxily/README.md

     }
 };
 ```
-# Serialization
+## Serialization
-In the real world state graphs have to be serialized either to kept in local storage or session storage.
-With Redux this is straight forward since it used plane old javascript objects that work with JSON.stringify and JSON.parse.
-Since Proxily makes it easy to uses classes having a way to serialize them is essential.
+What is the point of state if you can't keep it around.
+With Redux this is straight forward since you are limited to plane old javascript objects that work with JSON.stringify and JSON.parse.
+Proxily allows complex objects including classes to be serialized.

-There are libraries out there which can help with this like serializr which is often used with MobX.
-Supertype, from haven-life also serializes complex objects.
-Both require you to describe your schema.
-Proxily does not.

 Proxily **serialize** converts the object graph to JSON, discovering any objects discovered in the process and noting their constructor in the JSON.
-When you call **deserialize**, Proxily does the opposite and re-instantiates the object by class.
-You must provide a list of the classes used so that Proxily can call new on the class.
-Here is an example structure used by Michel Westrate when serializr was first introduced:
+When you call **deserialize**, Proxily does the opposite and re-instantiates the object graph.
+With classes you must provide a list of the classes used so that Proxily can call new on the class.
+Here is an example structure:
 ```
 class Box {
     uuid = generateUUID();